hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_managed_hardware_security_module.html.markdown

 * `hsm_uri` - The URI of the Key Vault Managed Hardware Security Module, used for performing operations on keys.

-* `security_domain_enc_data` - The sensitive data will be used for disaster recovery or for creating another Managed HSM that shares same security domain so the two can share keys.
+* `security_domain_encrypted_data` - This attribute can be used for disaster recovery or when creating another Managed HSM that shares the same security domain.

 ## Timeouts